ezzabuzaid/ngx-request-options/README.md

 The library was designed to be added without further modification, you'll still use the same `HttpClient` but with one additional augment the `configure` method that takes the default options before choosing the HTTP method.

-1. First of all you need to create you custom options object
+1. First of all you need to create your custom options object

 ```
 interface CustomOptions {